Angular2Guy/AIDocumentLibraryChat/README.md

 3. It provides a chat box and shows the AI answers based on the nearest document with a link.

 ## Mission Statement
 The project shows howto use Spring AI to generate answers based on a provided set of documents with a link to the source.
 The Angular frontend provides the use interface for the backend and shows the responses.
-Spring AI makes using OpenAI services simple and useful and this project demonstrates that.
+Spring AI makes using OpenAI / Ollama services simple and useful and this project demonstrates that.

 ## Postgresql setup
-In the runPostgresql.sh file are the commands to pull and run the Postgresql Docker image with vector extension locally.
+In the [runPostgresql.sh](https://github.com/Angular2Guy/AIDocumentLibraryChat/blob/master/runPostgresql.sh) file are the commands to pull and run the Postgresql Docker image with vector extension locally.

 ## OpenAI Api key
 To get the OpenAI api key you need to create a account at [https://platform.openai.com](https://platform.openai.com) and create a key in the user settings.
 That key has to be added in the [application.properties](https://github.com/Angular2Guy/AIDocumentLibraryChat/blob/master/backend/src/main/resources/application.properties) at the key: 'spring.ai.openai.api-key'.
 As alternative it can be provided as the environment variable 'OPEN-API-KEY'.

+## Ollama setup
+[Ollama](https://ollama.ai/) can run the AI model locally.
+The file [runOllama.sh](https://github.com/Angular2Guy/AIDocumentLibraryChat/blob/master/runOllama.sh) has the commands to run it as Docker container.
+The application needs to be build with the 'useOllama=true' Gradle build property to include the dependencies.
+The application needs to be started with the 'ollama' profile to switch on the configs/features to use Ollama based models.
+Ollama has support for GPU acceleration.

 ## Setup
 Postgresql with Vector Extension 0.5.1 or newer